MateuszGalinski/HardHatClassification/README.md

 Evaluation: It evaluates the model's performance on test data.
 Testing: It tests the model on a sample image to predict whether a hardhat is present.
 # Requirements
-To run this project, you need to have the following installed:
+To run this project, you need to just install requrements.txt

-Python 3.x
-TensorFlow
-OpenCV
-NumPy
-Matplotlib

 # Structure
 Ensure you have a dataset organized in the following directory structure: